Tips For Drying Up Breast Milk

 How long “should” you breastfeed?

-It’s recommended that women breastfeed for at least one year.
+It's recommended that women breastfeed for at least one year .
 Many organizations such as The American Academy of Pediatrics (AAP) and the World Health Organization (WHO) recommend infants be exclusively breastfed for up to six months and continue to breastfeed with additional foods until at least one year of age.
-Of course this is up to you to decide, but typically the longer you can breastfeed, the more you and your child will benefit.
-However, the most important thing is for both mama and baby to be happy and well fed, and formula is a great alternative to breastfeeding.
+Of course, this is up to you to decide, but typically the longer you can breastfeed, the more you and your child will benefit.
+However, the most important thing is for both mama and baby to be happy and well fed, and infant formula is still a great alternative to breastfeeding.
+Stopping breastfeeding and/or using formula is different from one infant to another.
 Find more products and resources for pregnancy and reproductive health on the Natalist homepage.

 Foods and herbs to diminish milk production